prishavellimalai4/SSC_Leichhardt_Timetable/README.md

 ## 🛠️ Implementation

 ### For Non-Technical Users

 - Download and open `index.html` - it works immediately
 - Upload files to your school website for broader access
 - No programming or server setup required

 ### For Technical Staff

-- Full API integration with automated data updates
+- Full API integration with weekly automated data updates
 - GitHub Actions workflows for maintenance-free operation
 - Extensive configuration options for customization
 - Development tools and debugging support